grokthis/ucisc/docs/10_Other.md

 # Instruction Set Architecture

+NOTE: This is some working ideas for how the processor should work.
+Very much still a work in progress.
+Take everything here with skepticism.
+Any conflicting information found here is wrong.
+Use the earlier chapters as the authority.

 Memory Layout:
 Processes can address 2^16 by default (or 2^64 pages by setting the page address width) address.
 Each page is 256 bytes, and therefore a total of